streetcomplete/StreetComplete/README.md

   * All quest types related to roads / paths may adjust access tags
   * Quests types asking about about benches, picnic tables, recycling containers, bicycle parkings and sports tracks/pitches may tag `access=private`
   * All quest types related to buildings may change `building` to `demolished:building`
-* SCEE contains some additional quests, see [here (scroll to bottom)](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt)
+* SCEE contains some additional [quests (scroll to bottom)](app/src/main/java/de/westnordost/streetcomplete/quests/QuestsModule.kt) and [overlays](app/src/main/java/de/westnordost/streetcomplete/overlays/OverlaysModule.kt), recognizable in the files by `EE_QUEST_OFFSET`
-  * These quests usually do not fulfill the requirements for StreetComplete, and need to be enabled by the user first.
+  * They usually do not fulfill the requirements for StreetComplete, and need to be enabled by the user first
-  * There are the further quest types
+* There are further "quest types" (though neither quests nor overlays, they are identified in `StreetComplete:quest_type` changeset tag)
   * _TagEdit_: may modify any tag
   * _AddNode_: adds nodes, free floating or part of ways, (may change tags of existing way node instead of inserting a new one under some circumstances)
-  * _CustomOverlay_: may modify tags, delete or move nodes
-  * _TurnRestrictionOverlay_: may add, modify or remove turn restrictions

 # original StreetComplete readme below